TienVNguyen/HabitTrackerProject/README.md

 # HabitTrackerProject
 An small demo app to complete the project 8.
 See the Tutorial on our cliffnotes for a step-by-step tutorial.

-Time spent: 8 hours implementation (included searching) in total
+Time spent: 16 hours implementation (included searching) in total
  - 07/24: 8 hours
+ - 07/25: 4 hours
+ - 07/26: 4 hours

 Implement link: https://github.com/TienVNguyen/HabitTrackerProject

  - Layout: